Updated November 9, 2019

 Option 1) Laminated shower and tub wall panels

 • Colors, textures and finishes – Laminated wall panels come in 21 different patterns.
 These include transitionalist, minimalist, 3D textured slates, Modern Farmhouse and high gloss panels.
 There varied styles also include large format tile patterns which can make a small room look bigger.
+This can be an important for a small shower in a rental property.
 You’ll be able to feel texture on the front surface of the tile and stone selections.
 The high gloss patterns come in white, ‘glass green’ and ‘sky blue’ colors.
 Sky blue is shown below.

 • Patterns and finishes – Patterns can range from 24 x 18 tile patterns to 24 x 24 rough wood looks to smooth gloss panels.
 This product is available in both modernist high gloss finished and popular matte finishes (which don’t show spotting like the high gloss options).